 Just one example of the content I love making:

-What happens now?Since starting Patreon I've increased the show from one to two videos per week, purchased new camera equipment and lighting, rented out a new studio/storage place to film, bought the latest Adobe CC suite to edit videos, got a laptop to let me make content away from home, and started two new shows: LGR Thrifts and LGR Tech Tales.
-If things keep going this well, I plan to cover more obscure hardware and software, travel to cons when possible, buy better equipment if I ever need it, and so on.
+What happens now?Since starting Patreon I've increased the show from one to two videos per week, purchased new camera equipment and lighting, rented out a studio/storage place to film, bought updated software suites to edit videos, got a laptop to help me make content more freely, and started two new shows: LGR Thrifts and LGR Tech Tales.
+If things keep going this well, I plan to cover more obscure hardware and software, make meatier videos with more depth than ever, buy better equipment if I ever need it, etc.

 Thank you for your continued support, whether or not you decide to pledge anything each month.
 I appreciate you watching and checking out the campaign!